NatronGitHub/Natron/Documentation/source/plugins/net.sf.openfx.IDistort.rst

 |pluginIcon|

-*This documentation is for version 2.0 of IDistort.*
+*This documentation is for version 2.0 of IDistort (net.sf.openfx.IDistort).*

 Description
 -----------